-Restaurant owners, wine merchants and gourmands, here is an article that will be precious to you!
-The grapes tell you at what temperature to serve your wines.
-This is what you need to improve your service, and to enjoy all the qualities of wine.
-Indeed the serving temperature is an important factor since the ideal temperature of a wine is the one that reveals all its flavours and thus gives it honour!
+Restaurateurs, Cavists and Gourmands, here is an article that will be precious to you!
+The Grappes indicate at which temperature to serve your wines.
+Here is what you need to perfect your service, and to enjoy all the qualities of the wine.
+Indeed the temperature of service is an important factor since the ideal temperature of a wine is the one that allows to reveal all its flavours and thus to honour it!

-Before discussing the ideal serving temperatures, we offer you some information about the temperature of the wines.
+Before discussing the ideal serving temperatures, we offer some information on the temperature of the wines.

-One of the main defects in the service is the temperature of the wine: fresh drinking wines are often served too cold, while chambered drinking wines are unfortunately served too hot.
+One of the main flaws in serving is the temperature of the wine: wines to be drunk chilled are often served too cold, while wines to be drunk at room temperature are unfortunately served too hot.

-Temperature is a decisive factor in tasting since low temperatures prevent the expression of the wine's aromas, when high temperatures raise the alcohol which then begins to take precedence over the aromas.
+Temperature is a decisive factor in tasting since low temperatures prevent the expression of the wine's aromas, while high temperatures raise the alcohol, which then begins to take precedence over the aromas.

-There is no ideal average temperature, it varies according to the wines and depends on several factors such as the structure, complexity and balance of the wine.
-This is why, for example, the particularities of the wine must be taken into account when defining its ideal serving temperature: thus, the more structured a wine is on tannins, the higher its serving temperature will be.
-Then, a good wine or an old wine can easily withstand 2 to 4°C more than a simple wine.
-The ambient temperature also plays an important role in determining the serving temperature, since the wines are tasted a little cooler in summer than in winter.
+There is no average ideal temperature, it varies according to the wines and depends on several data such as the structure, complexity and balance of the wine.
+This is why, for example, the particularities of the wine must be taken into account to define its ideal serving temperature: thus the more a wine is structured on tannins, the higher its serving temperature will be.
+Then, a good wine or an aged wine will easily withstand 2 to 4°C more than a simple wine.
+The ambient temperature also plays an important role in defining the serving temperature, since wines are tasted slightly cooler in summer than in winter.

-Here are some indications of temperatures according to the types of wines.
+Here are now some temperature indications according to the type of wine.

-For the service of red wines, it is necessary to count a few degrees above the ambient temperature.
-However, it should not be forgotten that wine deteriorates when exposed to heat, and that each wine deserves a temperature that is adjusted to it.
+For the service of red wines, it is necessary to count a few degrees above room temperature.
+However, it should not be forgotten that wine deteriorates in contact with heat, and that each wine deserves a temperature that is adjusted to it.

-For light and fruity young red wines such as Sancerre rouge: the serving temperature is between 11 and 14°C. By young we mean wines less than 2 years old.
+For light and fruity young red wines such as the red Sancerre: the serving temperature is between 11 and 14°C. By young we mean wines less than 2 years old.

 For Beaujolais red wines and tannic wines and natural sweet wines such as Banyuls: the serving temperature is between 13 and 14°C.